Qinwen-Hu/SCM/README.md

 # SDCM: Spectral Dimension Compression Mapping
 The official code for *Learnable spectral dimension compression mapping for full-band speech enhancement (2023)*, accepted by JASA-EL.
+The code for fullsubnet-plus is taken from https://github.com/hit-thusz-RookieCJ/FullSubNet-plus.

 ## Requirements
 + pytorch 1.7.1